jenniferlu717/SkewIT/README.md

     *   -k WINDOW SIZE.............size of window within which to calculate gc skew [default: 20kb]
     *   -f FREQUENCY...............number of bases between the start of each window [default: k == f, adjacent/non-overlapping windows]

+Options for this script are identical to those of other SkewIT programs provided.

+## plot\_gcskew.py Example Output
 If a multi-FASTA file is given, one .png image is produced containing GC skew plots for each FASTA sequence.
 Ideally, do not provide a multi-FASTA file with more than 5 sequences.

-For details of other options, see sections for other SkewIT programs provided.

 For a 2-genome multi-FASTA file, `plot_gcskew.py` will generate the following:
 ![GC Skew Example](data/example_gcskewplot.png)